 All babies are unique, and this includes how often they poo.
-There is a very wide range of ‘normal’.
-Some babies poo after every feed.
+There is a very wide range of 'normal'.
+Some newborn babies poo after every feed.
 Others will only poo once every few days.
-When it comes to how often they poo, once in 7 days, or 7 times in one day are both fine, so long as your baby is happy and well.
-But while the number of poos is not critical, if your baby seems to have pain when trying to poo or has a very hard, dry poo, you can speak with their doctor or child health nurse for advice.
+When it comes to how often a newborn poos; once in 7 days, or 7 times in a day are both fine, so long as your baby is growing, happy and well.
+But while the number of poos is not critical, if your baby seems to have pain when trying to poo or has a very hard, dry poo, you should speak with their doctor or child health nurse for advice.

 One of the main causes of constipation in babies is a change in diet.
 A change in diet may include:

 - not drinking enough liquids (breastmilk, formula or )

 It is more common for bottle (infant formula) fed babies to have constipation than breastfed babies.

 If your baby has started eating solid food, a lack of fibre in their diet may also be a cause of constipation.
 Some babies simply have a natural tendency towards constipation, even when they have a good diet and drink enough fluids.
 This doesn't mean they are unhealthy or unwell.